 For simply synchronizing Live across multiple computers we recommend using Link.
 You can find out more on our Link page.

 In order to stream additional MIDI data such as MIDI Note, MIDI Control Change and MIDI Sync messages from a computer to another computer or device, you can set up a virtual MIDI network.

 Mac users will find the built-in virtual MIDI network in versions later than OS X 10.4.

 To enable it, please open Audio/MIDI Setup from Utilities and select "Show MIDI Window" from the "Window" menu.

 Now click twice on the "Network" object to open the MIDI Network panel.

-At this point, you can create a "Session", which will be seen by all machines/devices connected to the same network.
-To do this, click on the "+" sign in the "My Sessions" part of the window and edit its "Local name" and its "Bonjour name".
+Now you can create a "Session" which will be seen by all machines/devices connected to the same network.
+To do this, click on the "+" sign in the "My Sessions" part of the window and edit its "Local name" and its "Bonjour name."

 Note that the "Bonjour name" will be the name that is visible to other computers.

 Then check the "Enabled" field to enable this virtual MIDI Network on your network.

 By enabling this Session, the Network MIDI port will appear under the MIDI Ports in Live's MIDI/Sync Preferences.